Plyometric Training: Boosting Strength & Coordination

 -

-Injury prevention: A well-trained stretch-shortening cycle protects your joints and ligaments from abrupt stresses, as your body learns to absorb forces better.
+Injury prevention: A well-trained stretch-shortening cycle protects your joints and ligaments from abrupt loads, as your body learns to absorb forces better.

 4. The best exercises for effective plyometric training

-For your plyometric training to deliver maximum results, you should focus on exercises that specifically challenge your explosive power.
-The quality of movement is crucial here, not the sheer number of repetitions.
+For your plyometric training to deliver maximum results, you should focus on exercises that specifically challenge your power.
+Here, the quality of movement is crucial, not the sheer number of repetitions.

 Here are the most effective exercises for your plyometric training: